30: Frontier Psychiatrist - The Avalanches

 5:09

-because it's not traditional.
-It is sort of a genre of music I know nothing about and
+It is.
+It's sort of a genre of music I know nothing about and don't really, you know, listen to.

 5:17